Srid68/FlyBulkDeploy/README.md

 ![Deployed Fly Machines in 26 Regions](screenshots/deployed_app.png) "Deployed 26 Fly Machines in all Fly Regions".

+# Prerequisites after installing FlyCtl from https://fly.io/docs/hands-on/install-flyctl/ and doing the below

 Ensure the API Token is filled in the App Configuration.

-# Prerequisites after installing FlyCtl from https://fly.io/docs/hands-on/install-flyctl/
+Ensure you have setup a Wireguard Connection to the Fly Network as Documented in https://fly.io/docs/machines/working-with-machines/

 <pre>